noquake/j-virgil/TO-DO.md

 ## -- General --

+--

 ## -- Main.java --

--- change input checking parts to depend on the array frather than hardcoded inputs -- add else if, else statements to account for all arguments, NO FLAGS (yet) --
+** change input checking parts to depend on the array rather than hardcoded inputs ** ** add else if, else statements to account for basic arguments ** ** check if the input line is calling virgil at all ** -- implement CREATEing quote to lexicon & manuscripts -- implement ADDing quote to lexicon & manuscripts
+-- implement UPDATEing quote from lexicon & manuscripts -- implement DELETEing quote from lexicon & manuscripts

 ## -- Quote.java --

+--

+## -- Lexicon.java --

+-- write append method + implement in main
+-- write update method + implement to main
+-- write delete method + implement to main

 # V2 Notes